skywind3000/z.lua/README.md

       eval "$(lua /path/to/z.lua --init posix)"

-  For very old shells like ksh (Korn Shell), some keywords like `local` and `builtin` are unsupported, you can use:
+  For old shells like ksh (Korn Shell), some features are missing, you can try:

       eval "$(lua /path/to/z.lua --init posix legacy)"